sabob/kudu/README.md

 ViewFactory
 -----------

-A ViewFactory provides global hooks for cretaing, rendering and unrendering views from the DOM.
+A ViewFactory provides global hooks for creating, rendering and unrendering views from the DOM.

 A custom ViewFactory must provide three functions: